chubin/wttr.in/README.md

 wttr.in is currently translated in more than 30 languages.

-The preferred language is detected automatically basing on the query headers (`Accept-Language`) which is automatically set by the browser or can be set explicitly using command line options in console clients (for example: `curl -H "Accept-Language: fr"`).
+The preferred language is detected automatically based on the query headers (`Accept-Language`) which is automatically set by the browser or can be set explicitly using command line options in console clients (for example: `curl -H "Accept-Language: fr"`).